Remember WENN

 The show ran for four seasons totalling 56 episodes, including an hour-long Christmas episode.
 The series was slated for a fifth season, but was cancelled when new management took over AMC.
-Holmes says that it was his favorite writing experience in his career.
-After decades of being unavailable to audiences, all four seasons of the series are now available for streaming on Amazon Prime and other digital streaming services.
+Holmes says that it was his favorite writing experience of his career.
+After decades of being unavailable to audiences, all four seasons of the series are currently streaming on AMC+ and PLEX TV.